 In fact, I don’t recall a time when we didn’t have a feline walking the hallways of our home.
 I do recall our cat Candy giving birth to a litter of six inside one of my dresser drawers, ruining my favorite train shirt.

 That’s a story for another time.
-The point of all of this is that cats have always and continue to be an integral part of my family.
-However, recently I wondered that if pets are part of my family, have I been concerned about their well-being as I would my child?
+The point of all of this is that cats have always been and continue to be an integral part of my family.
+However, recently, I wondered that if pets are part of my family, have I been as concerned about their well-being as I would my child?

-When we make the conscious decision to be responsible over someone or something, we owe it to them to do our very best.
+When we make the conscious decision to be responsible for someone or something, we owe it to them to do our very best.
 I’ll admit it wasn’t until recently that I realized that I should have been protecting our cats in the same way that we protect our young children.
-Both are very curious and that can sometimes lead to devastating events.
+Both are very curious, and that can sometimes lead to devastating events.

 All siblings.
-Despite having cats and litters of kittens through my adolescent years, I had never ventured to take care of three kittens, now that I was an adult.
+Despite having cats and litters of kittens through my adolescent years, I had never ventured to take care of three kittens now that I was an adult.
 How hard could it be?
-It just means more litter boxes, more food and more scratching posts, right?
-While my basic evaluation was correct, I soon learned a very hard lesson which changed the way I care for our pets.
+It just means more litter boxes, more food, and more scratching posts, right?
+While my basic evaluation was correct, I soon learned a very hard lesson that changed the way I care for our pets.

 Nearly slipping, I discovered a massive puddle of liquid laundry detergent on the ground so thick it wasn’t going down the floor drain.

 While alone in the laundry room, Zsa Zsa had climbed up on the highest shelf where we keep our laundry detergent, knocking it all over the floor.
 I wanted to shut the door and deal with the mess later, but that’s when I noticed Barry, Zsa Zsa’s brother, acting lethargic and weird, panting and drooling.
 I’ll never forget how sick he looked.